 DGAP-News: Epigenomics AG / Key word(s): Study results/Study

-For more information, visit www.epigenomics.com.
+For further information please visit www.epigenomics.com.

 Epigenomics legal disclaimer

 This communication expressly or implicitly contains certain forward-looking statements concerning Epigenomics AG and its business.
 Such statements involve certain known and unknown risks, uncertainties and other factors which could cause the actual results, financial condition, performance or achievements of Epigenomics AG to be materially different from any expected results, performance or achievements expressed or implied by such forward-looking statements.
 Epigenomics AG is providing this communication as of this date and does not undertake to update any forward-looking statements contained herein as a result of new information, future events or otherwise.

 The DGAP Distribution Services include Regulatory Announcements, Financial/Corporate News and Press Releases.

 |Listed:||Regulated Market in Frankfurt (Prime Standard); Regulated Unofficial Market in Berlin, Dusseldorf, Hamburg, Munich, Stuttgart, Tradegate Exchange|